schlunma/esmvaltool-dask-paper/README.md

 *Note*: Different recipes for the different ESMValTool versions exist to account for small API changes between ESMValTool v2.8.0 and v2.11.0.

+### Scripts (`scripts/`)

+Contains other scripts used to reproduce the results of the paper, e.g., to extract ESMValTool runtimes from log files.